Find Trade Colleges

 Providence, RI

-Rhode Island College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree dental support services programs.
-RIC is a medium-sized public school located in the large suburb of Providence.
+With a ranking of #8, Rhode Island College did quite well on this year’s most popular schools for dental support services students working on their bachelor’s degree.
+RIC is a medium-sized public school located in the suburb of Providence.

 Best Dental Support Services Colleges by State